Pete McBride

-Peter William McBride (July 9, 1875 – July 3, 1944) was a pitcher in Major League Baseball.
+Peter William McBride (July 9, 1875 – July 3, 1944) was an American pitcher in Major League Baseball.
 He pitched in one game for the Cleveland Spiders in 1898 and then was transferred to the St. Louis Perfectos before the 1899 season along with most of the Spiders' better players.
 He pitched in 11 games for the Perfectos, ending his major league career.